Amateur Radio Station

 (AG), which means they have a copy of my HAM license on file.

-I'm active in the following radio activities:
+I'm either active, or I've been active in the following radio activities and modes:

-HF and 6 meters: CW, AM, USB, LSB and FM.
+HF 160 - 6 meters: CW, AM, SSB and FM.
 Fixed, Mobile and Portable.

 HAM satellites: FM and SSB.